AdaptiveConsulting/ReactiveTraderCloud-Finsemble/README.md

     using dynamic configuration.
 Contains the application manifest used to start up the Finsemble application.
 The default manifest for development is included, and additional configurations can be placed in this folder.

+- src\_: the folder that contains all Finsemble component that are overriden such as the Toolbar.

+- webpack/entries.json: This file contains entry points for components defined in the src folder, which Finsemble Webpack can bundle together.

 ## Developer Prerequisites

 - Node v16.x
 - Yarn v1.x
-- Windows only
+- Windows & Mac only

 ## Local Development

 - `yarn install`
-- `yarn dev:fresh` to build and run the project
+- `yarn dev` to build and run the project
-- `yarn dev:nolaunch` to build and serve the project without launching Finsemble
+- `yarn launch` to build and serve the project without launching Finsemble
-- `yarn makeInstaller:dev` to generate a local Electron installer for development
+- `yarn makeInstaller:dev` to generate a local Electron installer for development in Windows
+- `yarn makeInstaller:macdev` to generate a local Electron installer for development in Mac

 ## Production

 To do a dry run of a production build for this application please follow these steps:

 - `yarn build:prod` to build Finsemble for production
-- `yarn makeInstaller:prod` run this when needed to regenerate the production installer
+- `yarn makeInstaller:prod` run this when needed to regenerate the production installer for Windows

 ## Deployment